 In particular, due to interference and health concerns, RF equipment used for personal and most commercial purposes is limited in terms of emission power.

 Between this limit and those imposed by industrial standards, most current Wi-Fi devices are inherently limited to ranges of up to 90-100 ft. (for 802.11 ac and 802.11g) or 200-225 ft. (for 802.11n).

-Industrial and government standards place hard requirements on radio parameters of networking equipment, but do not make specific requirements in terms of performance.
+Industrial and government standards place hard requirements on radio parameters of networking equipment but do not make specific requirements in terms of performance.

-Consequently, the quality and performance of a Wi-Fi network also depends on a myriad of design choices that manufacturers make.
+Consequently, the quality and performance of a Wi-Fi network also depend on a myriad of design choices that manufacturers make.
 Some of these are deliberate choices, as manufacturers try to cover the entire breadth of the price-performance spectrum.
 Others are pretty much accidental, and it’s just the best that a manufacturer can do.

 The antenna is a critical component of a device’s RF chain.
 Its build – size, material and connector quality – is therefore critical to the quality of your Wi-Fi signal.
 Antenna count can also influence your Wi-Fi connection quality, in many ways.

 Antenna quality tends to be a difficult thing to evaluate.
 For example, it’s important for antennae to be of particular sizes, not necessarily as big as possible.
 Consequently, antenna quality is something you tend to learn of, rather than evaluate by looking at a device.

 The firmware running on a Wi-Fi router, Wi-Fi access points or Wi-Fi repeater is responsible for much of the RF operation of the device.
 It monitors signal quality and strength from all client devices, handles channel allocation, adjust signal power and so on.

 Bugs in firmware can therefore have a negative impact over your Wi-Fi signal and connection quality.